DIY Garden Office – Cheapest way to build your own

 With the roof on I can install the doors – this was very simple as the frame simply screws into the wood frame of the building.
 The two doors were lifted into place and the hinges screwed into the frame.
 The building is now semi-water tight and could withstand a light shower.

-Build your own Garden Studio – Phase #1 complete
+Self Build your own Garden Room – Phase #1 complete

 It is starting to look the buildings in the brochures!
 Can’t believe it has come this far.
 The next step is to get an EPDM roof on and then I am going to be working on the insulation on the inside and starting the first fit on the electrics for lights and sockets.